 Your environment also includes your apparel and grooming habits.
 Think of how the colors you wear or the accessories you put on affect your videos’ look.
 Iron your clothes and do your hair so your viewers see that you care about your appearance.
 If you are building a white-collar brand, dress the part.
 If you show your artistic skills, wear professional clothes with a bit of flare.

 Personal Branding for Introverts Final Thoughts

-Keep in mind that personal branding takes time, but by staying positive and living your brand, you will leave a remarkable legacy.
-For many introverts, being noticed is a challenge but using social media sites like LinkedIn can make successful personal-branding-from-a-distance a reality.
+Keep in mind that personal branding takes time, but staying positive and living your brand will leave a remarkable legacy.
+For many introverts, being noticed is a challenge, but using social media sites like LinkedIn can make successful personal branding-from-a-distance a reality.